CDRXavier/Marlin_1_X_Legacy/README.md

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).
 (The latest tagged release of Marlin is version 1.1.9.)

 ## Recent Changes
+- Fix hotend temperature changes from LCD UI not being applied to PID controller
+- Fix compiler warnings about
 - Internally always use native machine space
 - Initial UBL LCD Menu
 - New optimized G-code parser singleton